KeturahDev/goalsplain/README.md

 3. Open in your code editor: for VSCode, type ```code goalsplain```
 4. To view the application in your browser, cd into the project from your terminal with ```cd goalsplain```, and type ```yarn start```

+***NOTES ALONG THE WAY OF MAKING THIS APPLICATION***
+- When using decorators I came to a warning VSCode was giving me, and I followed the instructions for [this speedy tutorial](https://ihatetomatoes.net/how-to-remove-experimentaldecorators-warning-in-vscode/) to get it to go away 💃

 ***INFO BELOW CREATED BY DEFAULT***